PrismLauncher/meta/README.md

-# PolyMC Meta
+# PlaceholderMC Meta
-Scripts to generate jsons and jars that PolyMC will access.
+Scripts to generate jsons and jars that PlaceholderMC will access.

 ## Deployment
 It is recommended to use Docker to deploy the environment.